vast-engineering/eslint-config-vast/README.md

     "extends": "eslint-config-vast",
     "env": {
         "browser": true,
-        "es6": false // if you are not using Babel on client-side },
+        "es6": false // if you're not using Babel
+    },
+    "parserOptions": {
+        "sourceType": "module", // if you're using Babel "ecmaVersion": 8 // if you're using Babel
+    },
+    "globals": {
+            "SOME_GLOBAL": false
+    },
     "rules": {
-        // Your overrides
+        // Your overrides...
     }
 }
 ```